Summary

 Jeff Schlegelmilch

-DirectorRead Full Bio arrow_right_altJeff Schlegelmilch is the director for the National Center for Disaster Preparedness at Columbia Climate School.
-In this role, he oversees the operations and strategic planning for...
+DirectorRead Full Bio arrow_right_altJeff Schlegelmilch is a research scholar and the Director of the National Center for Disaster Preparedness at the Columbia Climate School at Columbia University.
+In this role, he...